 Why is this important?
 You need to know who are your non-negotiables when it comes to the guest invite list.
-You have a certain wedding size, so you can't invite 1,000 Facebook friends, unless you somehow have come into a massive-sized venue.
+You have a certain wedding size, so you can’t invite 1,000 Facebook friends, unless you somehow have secured a massive-sized venue.

 You also don’t want to waste your time sending out invitations to the wrong people.
 Why waste time sending an invitation to someone if you know they don’t care about you that much?
 Really, think about it.
 Do you need to send a wedding invitation to your ex?

 It’s also important to know the closeness of your friends, so you can decide on seating arrangements and who gets to be in the bridal party.

 Also, the way people treat your wedding will make it apparent which people care about you and your future.
 People who make the right impression at this very important time in your life should be: on your Christmas card list, people you’d let crash at your house, or people you’d invite to other important events, like baby showers or fun vacation adventures with you and your spouse/family/friendship core.

 This is your most important tier of friends.
 Classify this as your close family and best friends.
 These are people who would be there for you no matter what.
 These are the people who really care about you.
 They’ll be great guests, they’ll bring gifts, and they won’t bring you any grief.